Can Victims of Domestic Violence Drop the Charges?

 - We fight for your rights and focus on results that work

 - We will coordinate a bail bond agent to secure your release

-The strategy to resolve any particular case depends of the facts of the case itself.
-With over 28 years of experience in defending domestic violence cases Attorney Allan F. Friedman will leave no stone unturned to defend your rights and obtain the best result possible.
-Our Stamford domestic violence law firm offers a free no obligation case evaluation so that we can review your legal rights and our defense strategy.
+The strategy to resolve any particular case depends on the facts of the case itself.
+With over 28 years of experience in defending domestic violence cases, Attorney Allan F. Friedman will leave no stone unturned to defend your rights and obtain the best result possible.
+Our Stamford domestic violence law firm offers a free no-obligation case evaluation so that we can review your legal rights and our defense strategy.
 To schedule your free consultation contact Allan F. Friedman at the Law offices of Allan F Friedman 24/7 at (203) 357-5555.